loadtest4j/loadtest4j/docs/README.md

 ### 4. Declare your load tests

-Tell Maven how to discover and run your load tests:
+Tell Maven how to discover and run your load tests.

 ```xml
 <plugin>